 These are some of the questions that Dogeared has found are important to ask candidates upfront to ensure proper alignment between the employee and the type of culture they’ll be entering.
 In some circumstances, Dogeared has even found it valuable to ask those applying for certain positions to complete a project centered around one of their key core competencies – a fun way for the candidate to feel out how their own values may intersect with the organizations.

-Dogeared reinforces core values from day one.
+Dogeared reinforces core values from day one

 Onboarding at Dogeared is truly centered around relationship-building and making sure that every new hire feels like a valued member of the team.
-As part of the process, Dogeared has found that buddy programs work extremely well to set that welcome tone.
+As part of the process, Dogeared has found that buddy programs work extremely well to set that welcome tone and shape the employee experience.
 Heading out to lunch with your new hire buddy can be expected on your first day, as can spending time with the Social Impact Manager to talk about Dogeared’s giving back programs over a cup of coffee.
 On the first day of work, employees are also given the opportunity to join one of the many service teams the company offers to get them engaged right off the bat.
 A sampling of the different teams to choose from:

 - Safety Team

 - Eco-friendly Team

 Focusing on day-to-day employee experience

 As Dogeared has learned first-hand, maintaining a strong internal culture and engaging employee experience can be challenging for companies as they scale.
 To ensure they’re keeping up with this exciting growth without sacrificing the things that have made Dogeared such a desirable place to work, their HR department pulls out all the stops.
 Here are a few ways Dogeared has set themselves apart when it comes to ensuring their carefully selected employee base is happy and engaged!